top of page

 Rattlesnake Hill Climb with a mid-ride stop at the Springridge Farm

-Watch for an e-mail close to the event date for details
+Watch for an e-mail close to the event date for details.

 Not getting club emails?
 Contact us.

-Try-a-Ride 2024
+Try-a-Ride 2025

 Registered members of other Ontario cycling clubs can try an Ancaster Velo club ride anytime.
 Just let us know you are planning to come out.